-Professor Christine McKenzie also illustrated that there are many conditions that can influence the process, which may impact the time involved in the absorption process.
+McKenzie also illustrated that there are many conditions that can influence the process, which may impact the time involved in absorption.
 The result will be different versions of the same material.
 That being the case, different options will exist to control the time of release.

-The potentiality of the absorbing crystal is virtually endless, with its impact already being felt in everything from the medical field to space exploration.
+The potential of the absorbing crystal is virtually endless, with its impact already being felt in everything from medicine to space exploration.

 (2) New material steals oxygen from air (Science Daily)

 Your life path number can tell you A LOT about you.